 On August 30, 2005, the WV Securities Commissioner signed a Summary Order to Cease and Desist, and Notice of Right to Hearing ("Summary Order") addressed to AllianceBernstein and Holding.
 The Summary Order claims that AllianceBernstein and Holding violated the West Virginia Uniform Securities Act and makes factual allegations generally similar to those in the SEC Order and NYAG AoD.
-On January 26, 2006, AllianceBernstein, Holding, and various unaffiliated respondents filed a Petition for Writ of Prohibition and Order Suspending Proceedings in West Virginia state court seeking to vacate the Summary Order and for other relief.
-On April 12, 2006, respondents' petition was denied.
-On May 4, 2006, respondents appealed the court's determination.
+On September 22, 2006, AllianceBernstein and Holding moved to dismiss the Summary Order.